-Jeremiah's new covenant is far superior to Moses' because his doesn't permit forgiveness for intentional sins nor for certain specified capital offenses.
+Jeremiah's covenant is far superior to Moses' because Moses' doesn't permit forgiveness for intentional sins nor for certain specified capital offenses.
 But Jeremiah's absolves everything.
-And on top of that, there are no threats in Jeremiah's covenant to evict the people of Israel from their land if the nation should ever fall into sin.
+And on top of that, there are no threats in Jeremiah's covenant to evict the people of Israel from their land if the nation should ever fall into sin again.

-The old covenant's law is an outstanding religious, and civil code.
-But it lacks provisions to cure the lawbreaker's tendency to do as he pleases and commit sin.
+Moses' law is an outstanding religious, and civil code.
+But it lacks provisions to cure the lawbreaker's tendency to prefer sin over righteousness.
 Moses' Law is valuable for law and order and punishing violators; but it doesn't rehabilitate anybody.
 The new covenant does rehab sinners.
 We can tell from the wording of Jeremiah's covenant that the new heart and the new spirit promised in it creates a new nature in people so that they will be inclined to listen to God with a willingness to comply.